bibashmgr/JavaNote/BasicsofJava/VariablesInJava/readme.md

 > ### Instance Variables:
 A variable defines within a class outside any method, constructor or block is called instance variable.Instance variables are created when an object of the class is created and destroyed when the object is destroyed.

+Instance variable doesn't get memory at compile time.
+It gets memory at runtime when an object or instance is created.
+That is why it is known as an instance variable.

 > ### Static Variables: